 As much as we love our furry family members, when they have accidents on our carpet, it is frustrating.
 If the problem isn’t resolved quickly, the smell is quite unpleasant as well.
 If there are some old urine stains that have gone unnoticed until recently, there are still some techniques that can be used to get rid of these unsightly stains.
-Heart of Texas Chem-Dry, LLC is here to share some tips and tricks that will help you get rid of old pet urine stains in your home.
+Heart of Texas Chem-Dry is here to share some tips and tricks that will help you get rid of old pet urine stains in your home.

 Effects of Breathing Ammonia in Dog or Cat Urine